openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 * The board has been consulted in the case of substantial changes
 * The issue has been open for at least 14 days

-## Merging PRs into this Repository
+## Merging PRs into any openjs-foundation's repository

-Pull requests that do not change the charter or governance of the CPC can be merged into this repository provided the following conditions have been met:
+Pull requests that do not change the charter or governance of the CPC can be merged into the relevant repository provided the following conditions have been met:

 * There are no outstanding objections
 * There are two approvals by CPC members
 * The PR has been open for at least 72 hours

-Pull requests that change governance of the CPC (including approving changes to Working Groups) must meet the following conditions in addition to the ones listed for regular PRs.
+Pull requests that change the governance of the CPC (including approving changes to Working Groups) must meet the following conditions in addition to the ones listed for regular PRs.

-* The PR has been open for at least 14 days OR consensus is reached in a meeting with quorum of voting members.
+* The PR has been open for at least 14 days OR consensus is reached in a meeting with a quorum of voting members.

 Pull requests that change the charter of the CPC must meet the following conditions in addition to the ones listed for changing CPC governance: